buildit/buildit/docs/metadata.md

 The rest of this page explains in more detail the relevant standards that we make use of.

 ## Standard HTML meta tags
 The HTML5 spec defines a number of [standard metadata names](https://www.w3.org/TR/2018/SPSD-html5-20180327/document-metadata.html#standard-metadata-names).
 Currently we only use `description` and `robots`, both of which are broadly supported by search engines.
-We intentionally do not use `keywords` as [search engines ignore now it](https://yoast.com/meta-keywords/).
+We intentionally do not use `keywords` as [search engines ignore it now](https://yoast.com/meta-keywords/).

 ## OpenGraph Protocol
 All our pages contain [OpenGraph Protocol](http://ogp.me/) (OGP) meta properties within their `<head>` element.
 Refer to the [`templates/partials/head.hbs` template](../templates/partials/head.hbs) for details.

 OGP was originally defined by Facebook and so, obviously, this meta data is used when pages are shared on Facebook.
 Google, Twitter, Pinterest and others also make use of this data to display rich cards in users' feeds.

 Note, even though OGP is sort of based on the [W3C's RDFa standard](https://www.w3.org/TR/rdfa-primer/), only a subset of that spec is supported by services that consume OGP data.
-Unless the OGP data in in `<meta>` tags within the `<head>`, they will be ignored.
+Unless the OGP data is in `<meta>` tags within the `<head>`, it will be ignored.
 It's a pity, but c'est la vie.

 ## Twitter Cards
 Twitter have defined a number of special `<meta>` names in their [Twitter Cards spec](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards.html).
 For the most part it overlaps with what OGP can do.
 Thankfully, Twitter will [fall back on certain OGP properties if the equivalent Twitter Card values are not present](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/markup).
 In order to avoid redundant repetition of metadata, we therefore only add Twitter Card `<meta>` tags for relevant data that is not already covered by our OGP tags.
 Refer to the [`templates/partials/head.hbs` template](../templates/partials/head.hbs) for details.